 As is obvious right from the beginning of the walk, the native diversity is matched by non-native diversity, and whether the latter will ultimately displace the former remains to be seen.
 In addition to the usual non-natives common at low elevations, several plants in particular are likely to trigger some curiosity, including a few red-orange flowers of long-headed poppy or blindeyes (Papaver dubium), probably originating from a “wildflower” seed mix, that can sometimes be seen near the trailhead.
 The distinctive purplish-leaved shrub right next to the trail is a form of cherry plum (Prunus cerasifera).
 Occasional plants of garden burnet (Poterium sanguisorba, previously Sanguisorba minor) provide an additional curiosity, as a very atypical member of the rose family with short spikes of highly reduced flowers; the edible leaves taste like cucumber.

 Young black cottonwood (Populus trichocarpa) are scattered along the creek, as are syringa, several species of willow (Salix), and a couple of species of non-native rose (Rosa canina and R. obtusifolia).
 Upland shrubs include not only the common foothill shrubs (sagebrush, antelope brush, rubber rabbitbrush), but also green rabbitbrush (Chrysothamnus viscidiflorus) with its corkscrew-twisted leaves, our native interior or Wood’s rose (Rosa woodsii ssp. ultramontana), golden currant (Ribes aureum), and several thickets of chokecherry (Prunus virginiana var. melanocarpa).
 The white spikes of chokecherry bloom earlier in the year, while the yellow heads of rabbitbrush won’t appear until fall.
 The young juniper (Juniperus) is presumably an escapee from cultivation, probably with the help of a bird, since native junipers are not known to occur naturally in the Boise Front (although common south of the Snake River Plains.)
 There are also a few large clumps of Great Basin wildrye (Leymus cinereus) on the north-facing slope, along with wildflowers such as longspur lupine (Lupinus arbustus; mostly past bloom), wild-hyacinth (Triteleia grandiflora), largeflower collomia (Collomia grandiflora) with its distinctive salmon-colored flowers, and many others, depending on the season.
-Lewis’s flax (Linum lewisii var. lewisii), with its sky-blue flowers, is often conspicuous at the first creek-crossing.
-This widespread species is often included in seeding mixtures, and it is quite likely that most, if not all, of the populations in the lower foothills come from this source (especially given the absence of historical evidence to the contrary).
+Perennial flax (Linum perenne), with its sky-blue flowers, is often conspicuous at the first creek-crossing.
+This widespread species is often included in wildflower seeding mixtures as the closely related Lewis’s flax (Linum lewisii), but it is actually a Eurasian species that differs in having heterostylous flowers (i.e., some plants with styles longer than the anthers, others with styles shorter than the flowers).

 Take time to admire the plant diversity along the sandy, sunny, streambank, though several of the most interesting plants won’t be blooming until later in the season.
 Two small-flowered native annuals that might be starting to bloom are bird’s-foot trefoil (Acmispon americanus, previously Lotus purshianus) and smallhead clover (Trifolium microcephalum), both in the pea family.
 Several native grasslike perennials are also relatively easy to spot: straightleaf rush (Juncus orthophyllus), Douglas’s sedge (Carex douglasii), and common spike-rush (Eleocharis palustris).
 Conspicuous non-native perennials include curly dock (Rumex crispus), Bouncing bet or soapwort (Saponaria officinalis, probably not yet in bloom), and sulphur cinquefoil (Potentilla recta), which is a troublesome invasive species.